CahanLab/pyEpoch/README.md

 # Example alternative:
 # adata=Epoch.assign_epochs_simple(adata[:,dgenes],num_epochs=2)
 ```
-  The object dynamic_grn stores the dynamic network across epochs.
+  The dynamic network across epochs is stored in adata.uns['dynamic_grn'].
 The list includes active subnetworks at each epoch (in this example, "epoch1..epoch1" and "epoch2..epoch2") as well as potential transition networks (in this example, "epoch1..epoch2") describing how network topology transitions from one epoch to another.

 ### Influential TFs